Aquaria and Marine Parks

 The orcas imprisoned by SeaWorld were either captured and taken from the wild as calves via a traumatic and violent process or bred in captivity from an increasingly narrow gene pool and usually separated from their mothers while still infants.

-Wild orcas and dolphins live in large, complex social groups and swim vast distances every day in the open ocean.
-In captivity, these animals can swim only in circles in tanks that are the equivalent of bathtubs, and they are denied the opportunity to engage in almost any natural behaviour.
-Most die far short of their natural life spans and often endure distressing health conditions that increase their misery.
+Wild orcas and other dolphins live in large, complex social groups and swim vast distances every day in the open ocean.
+In captivity, these animals can only swim in circles in tanks comparable in size to a human living in a bathtub and they’re denied the opportunity to engage in almost any natural behaviour.
+Most die far short of their natural life span, and they often suffer from distressing health conditions that increase their misery.
+More than 40 orcas and over 500 other dolphins and whales have died at SeaWorld’s parks.

-Orcas and other dolphins navigate by echolocation, but in pools, the reverberations from their own sonar bounce off the walls, which can drive them insane.
-World-renowned oceanographer Jean-Michel Cousteau has compared the imprisonment of orcas in tanks to keeping a jailed person blindfolded.
-Captive orcas suffer both physically and psychologically.
-Some captive orcas have destroyed their teeth by chewing on metal cage bars, and all captive adult male orcas have collapsed dorsal fins, a condition that rarely occurs in wild orcas.
+Orcas kept in cramped concrete tanks for human entertainment suffer both physically and psychologically.
+Some captive orcas have destroyed their teeth by chewing on the metal bars of their prisons, and all captive adult male orcas have collapsed dorsal fins – a condition that rarely occurs in the wild.

 The documentary Blackfish, released in 2013, highlights the disastrous consequences of captivity for these remarkable animals.
 The film tells the story of the male orca Tilikum and relates the severe psychological toll from being kept in concrete tanks for years on end, culminating in the tragic death of a trainer at SeaWorld Orlando.